skarlekar/rambolite/README.md

     scripts/18_setup_kube_scheduler.sh

 ## Enable HTTP Health Checks for the Controllers
 Enable HTTP health checks using nginx.
-Install nginx and
+Install nginx on each controller, configure and start it.

+    scripts/19_enable_health_checks.sh

+## Setup RBAC